streampipes/streampipes-docs/docs/dev-guide-tutorial-processors.md

 <div class="admonition tip">
 <div class="admonition-title">Tip</div>
 <p> The default port of all pipeline element containers as defined in the `Config` file is port 8090.
-       If you'd like to run mutliple containers at the same time on your development machine, you can modify the port in the `Config.java` class.
+       If you'd like to run mutliple containers at the same time on your development machine, change the port in the environment file.
 </p>
 </div>

 Now we are ready to start our container!

-Execute the main method in the class `Main` we've just created, open a web browser and navigate to http://localhost:8090.
+Execute the main method in the class `Main` we've just created, open a web browser and navigate to http://localhost:8090 (or the port you have assigned in the environment file).

 You should see something as follows: